Abdullah Khan (author)

 Abdullah Khan is an Indian author and scriptwriter.
 He is best known for his novel Patna Blues.

 Early life and education

-Abdullah Khan was born in a village called Pandari near Motihari, Bihar, India.
-An M.Sc. in chemistry from Anugrah Narayan College, Patna, Bihar, Abdullah Khan started his career as a probationary officer with Bank of Baroda in 1998.
-He is currently working with Axis Bank since 2007 and is posted at its Corporate office, Mumbai.
+Abdullah Khan was born in the village of Pandari near Motihari, Bihar, India.
+He holds an M.Sc. in Chemistry from Anugrah Narayan College, Patna, Bihar.
+Abdullah Khan began his career as a probationary officer with Bank of Baroda in 1998, later joining Axis Bank, and currently works for IndusInd Bank.

 Writing career

 He discovered his urge of being a writer at the age of 21 when he came across George Orwell’s Animal Farm while helping his brother with an English assignment.
 His journey as a freelance writer began in 1993 with a local edition of The Hindustan Times while studying B. Sc and wrote first five chapters of his novel Patna Blues in 1997 but left writing after he started career as a banker.
 According to an interview he revealed how his wife blackmailed him into taking up his passion again and pursue writing.
 "I used to write long-hand with pen and paper and she would type it out"- he told in an interview to The Hindu.